Hollywood Dream – The Ride: Ride experience

 Riders approach Hollywood Dream within the Hollywood area of Universal Studios Japan.
 Admission is through four entrance options: general admittance, holders of Universal Express Passes, single riders, and "child switch".
 Child switch is designed for children with adults, where one adult takes the ride while the other looks after a child, both then switching roles.

-After being dispatched from the station the train ascends a 44 m half-enclosed chain lift hill.
-As the train begins its descent, music of choice begins to play.
-The train turns to the right and then proceeds over the first of many camelback hills.
+After being dispatched from the station the music of choice begins to play, and the train ascends a 44 m half-enclosed chain lift hill.
+As the train descends, it turns to the right and then proceeds over the first of many camelback hills.
 This hill navigates over the roof structure covering the park's Hollywood area.
 A heavily banked turnaround is followed by another camelback over the roof.
 After a turn to the left the ride track runs parallel to the park's Hollywood street, after which the train navigates over two more camelback hills, and is slowed as it runs through a set of block brakes at the top of another hill.
 After descending out of the brakes, the train enters a one-and-a-half turn upward-spiralling helix followed by another camelback hill.
 A tunnel with strobe lighting leads the train into the final brake-run before it returns to the station.